Tips for Buying a Home In An Earthquake-Prone Area

 There’s a lot to know about buying a home in an earthquake-prone area.
+Whether home buyers want to avoid purchasing a home in an earthquake-prone area or instead wish to prepare for living in an earthquake-prone area, it's important for prospective homeowners to know about earthquake zones and how to adapt to them.
 Knowing which homes and communities are safest can help buyers pick the right property for their needs.

 This risk can be mitigated by a thorough home inspection.
 Talk to a real estate agent to get recommendations for a local home inspector, and make a point to attend the inspection while it’s being conducted.
 The buyer should ask questions during the inspection to ensure they understand the findings.
 If there are aspects of the property that are not covered by the inspection (the chimney, for example), have that part of the house inspected separately by a qualified contractor.